chasemc/IDBacApp/README.md

    2. One spot for protein calibration
       - We use [Bruker BTS Standard.](https://www.bruker.com/fileadmin/user_upload/8-PDF-Docs/Separations_MassSpectrometry/InstructionForUse/IFU_Bruker_Bacterial_Test_Standard_Revision_C.pdf) Note this is not the same as "BTS IVD" which is the more expensive clinic-approved matrix.
    3. One spot for a matrix blank to be subtracted from small-molecule acquisitions.
-      - This spot should contain the word “matrix” (any capitalization)
+      - This spot should contain the word “matrix”.

 <p align="center">
   <img src= "/ReadMe_Images/Naming_Files.png" />
 </p>

-If you don’t have access to Microsoft Excel, we have successfully tested this with the free Excel alternative:  Apache OpenOffice™ “Calc”.
-Which can be found at [www.openoffice.org](www.openoffice.org).
-Just ensure when saving the template you save it as type “Microsoft Excel 97/2000/XP (.xls)”
+If you don’t have access to Microsoft Excel, we have successfully tested this with the free Excel alternative:  Apache OpenOffice™ “Calc”, which can be found at [www.openoffice.org](www.openoffice.org).
+When saving the file, ensure you save it as type “Microsoft Excel 97/2000/XP (.xls)”.

 ---